zalsafwani/Predicting-Chlamydia-trachomatis-L2-434-Bu-promoters/README.md

 Final project for my BIOI 4870 (Database Search & Pattern Discovery) class.

 The project goals:
-  1. Find the promoters for Chlamydia trachomatis L2/434/Bu.
+  1. Find promoters for Chlamydia trachomatis L2/434/Bu.
-  2. Find protein informations for the valid gene names in Chlamydia trachomatis L2/434/Bu.
+  2. Find gene information’s for the known gene names from the first 50 coding sequences (CDS) in Chlamydia trachomatis L2/434/Bu.
 ## Language and installation
   * Python3
     * Biopython